Skip to content

 self.path.write_text(data)

-Load- or save arguments
+Load- and save arguments

 The path attribute is used by both the load and save method.
 It's also possible to provide parameters to the individual methods.
 For instance, we could let the user control the newline character used by write_text: